hegongshan/gekkofs_fuse/docs/sphinx/users/running.md

                                     Nodelist is extracted from Slurm via the SLURM_JOB_ID env variable.
             --cpuspertask <#cores>  Set the number of cores the daemons can use.
 Must use '--srun'.
             --numactl               Use numactl for the daemon.
 Modify gkfs.conf for further numactl configurations.
+            -c, --config            Path to configuration file.
+By defaults looks for a 'gkfs.conf' in this directory.
             -v, --verbose           Increase verbosity
 ```